 Maintain Compliance with DFARS and NIST SP 800-171

 First Call worked collaboratively with CM Manufacturing on a year-long project to bridge the gaps and vulnerabilities found during a NIST Cybersecurity audit.
 A project of this scope comes with a lot of change.
-Our solution was a multi-phase project aimed to align business operations with NIST guidelines and compliance regulation while managing change for staff.
+Our solution was a multi-phase project aimed to align business operations with NIST guidelines and compliance regulations while managing change for staff.
 Each quarter we methodically planned our work, working our plan, and moving the proverbial bar closer and closer toward regulatory compliance.

 Projects Implemented at CM Manufacturing include: